raspberrychris/kidsteepees/content/blog/Quieting-Kids-Teepee-Play-Tent-Children-Review.md

 ### Product Description

+This Teepee tent is a great choice for kids to play and have fun in.
+This teepee tent can be used as indoor and outdoor playhouse, it can also be used as a reading room or a place to take a nap.
+The design of the teepee tent is very creative, it has cool triangle patterns on the top of the roof, which makes it look like an Indian teepee tent.
+It's made of 100% natural cotton canvas material, breathable and unpainted.
+The frame is made of sturdy pine wood poles without any chemical odours or harmful

 - **100% NATURAL** This teepee tent is made of 100% natural, breathable and unpainted cotton canvas.
 The tent poles are made of sturdy pine wood and are free of chemical odours and harmful substances.

 - **EASY TO SETUP** They can be setup either at home or outside and provide children with a feeling of privacy and personal space, while allowing parents to monitor them for their safety.
 For children ages 3 and up.